NaserParhizkar/docs/source/includes/_usermanagement.md

     }
 });</code></pre></div>

 You can log your user out from your application using the `logout()` method.
-It will clear the session and all the associated cache.
+It will clear the session and the associated cache.